What we do

 - Acknowledge your child’s feelings and frustrations and respond with respect.

 Ensure that all staff, parents and children have the opportunity to contribute to the play environment and the activities/opportunities offered.

-- Provide a comprehensive introduction to the club to support familiarity with the policies, procedures and environment.
+- Provide a comprehensive introduction to support familiarity with the policies, procedures and environment.

 - Provide parent’s newsletters

 - Consult with you and your child throughout the year verbally, via questionnaires and using other methods.

 - Regularly update our notice board to reflect what is happening in the setting and in the local community.